Amazon Redesigns

 Account Page

 Initially tapping the Profile/Account option in the Nav Bar presents you with a ton of information and options and not what might be expected.
 While I do not know why Amazon picked this approach for their Account page, I can say it differs greatly from its competition and just about any other app.
+It also confuses myself, family, and friends.

 Original Start Point